seinecle/blog/_posts/2022-09-08-story-gephi-user-contributor.md

 1. The layout (with Force Atlas) deploys / unfolds progressively, showing how the connection micro-patterns progressively mould the final, global result
 2. Visualize different communities by painting them in different colors
 3. Visualize the importance of each node by resizing them according to their centrality
-4. Visualize attributes by switching on the display of labels attached to the nodes, or by painting the nodes in colors representing categories ("blue nodes for professors, "red nodes for post-docs").
+4. Visualize attributes by switching on the display of labels attached to the nodes, or by painting the nodes in colors representing categories ("blue nodes for professors, red nodes for post-docs").
 5. Explore subregions by hiding the parts of the network you want to ignore - just apply a filter in one click

 ## From enthusiastic user to first steps as a contributor